larrydodson/MechaCar_Statistical_Analysis/README.md

 For linear regression, testing the following hypotheses:
  - **H0**: The slope of the linear model is zero, or m = 0 (where the dependent variable would be determined by random chance and error, a flat line)
- - **Ha**: The slope of the linear model is not zero, or m ≠ 0 (indicating a significant linear relationship for the dependent variable with the independant variable)
+ - **Ha**: The slope of the linear model is not zero, or m ≠ 0 (indicating a significant linear relationship for the dependent variable with the independent variable)

 From the output:
   - p-value = 5.35e-11